3x3y3z3t/Project24/README.md

 ## Known Issues
 #### Issues (intentional, won't fix)
-These issues are in internal logic, so on normal working condition there is no way fo them to go wrong.
+These issues are in internal logic, so on normal working condition there is no way for them to go wrong.
 - `Updater` accepts all files uploaded without verify their purpose.
 - `ServerAnnouncementSvc` will crash if json string or ini string loading from database is malformatted.